earthly/website/blog/_posts/2022-05-19-kubernetes-terraform.md

 If you work with containers, using a tool designed to automate their workflows will save you vast amounts of time.
 Batch deployments and administration tasks can be done quickly and repeatedly.
 Taking control of your infrastructure also has huge benefits and prevents it from becoming chaotic.

-In this article, you’ll learn about what Kubernetes and Terraform can do for you, and how they complement each other.
+In this article, you'll learn about what Kubernetes and Terraform can do for you, and how they complement each other.
 The tools will be compared on scalability, portability, and their ability to support specific workloads.

 ## Scalability

 Provisioning infrastructure often involves minor edits to configuration files—doing small tweaks here and adjusting software versions there—and something that begins simply can soon become complex.

 Many of the changes required can get lost.
-If you don’t document the procedure, you can end up with an unstable edifice dependent on a secret sauce that everyone has forgotten they made.
-That’s a big problem when you want to repeat the process—something that becomes more common as you scale up.
+If you don't document the procedure, you can end up with an unstable edifice dependent on a secret sauce that everyone has forgotten they made.
+That's a big problem when you want to repeat the process—something that becomes more common as you scale up.

-Terraform’s whole philosophy is geared toward scaling.
+Terraform's whole philosophy is geared toward scaling.
 With its [four phases of adoption](https://www.hashicorp.com/resources/terraform-adoption-journey), it takes you through stages you are likely to encounter as you grow.

 With Terraform, your infrastructure adjustment becomes self-documenting and repeatable.
 Your changes are tracked and can be tuned and repeated as needed.
 You can also see who made which adjustments, allowing you to ask them why if you need additional information.